Goga Bitadze: Budućnost loan (2018–2019)

 On 20 December 2018, Bitadze was loaned to Montenegrin club Budućnost, which at the time competed in top-tier continental EuroLeague.
 He joined the team for the remainder of the season.
 Reflecting on the transition to his new club, Bitadze said, "It was not an easy situation, especially the first couple of days.
 I mean, it is still hard now to get used to things.
 But my teammates and coaches helped me."
 In his first game for Budućnost, on 24 December, he recorded 12 points and 4 rebounds versus Krka in the ABA League.
-Four days later, Bitadze made his EuroLeague debut, chipping in 17 points, 7 rebounds, and 4 blocks in a 93–88 loss to Bayern Munich.
-On 3 January 2019, he had another strong EuroLeague performance, posting 23 points, 8 rebounds, and 3 blocks off the bench in a 111–94 defeat to Olimpia Milano.
+Four days later, Bitadze made his EuroLeague debut, chipping in 17 points, 7 rebounds and 4 blocks in a 93–88 loss to Bayern Munich.
+On 3 January 2019, he had another strong EuroLeague performance, posting 23 points, 8 rebounds and 3 blocks off the bench in a 111–94 defeat to Olimpia Milano.
 Over 13 EuroLeague games, Bitadze averaged 12.1 points, 6.4 rebounds and 2.3 blocks per game and claimed EuroLeague Rising Star honors as the best under-22 player in the EuroLeague.
 After Budućnost failed to qualify to the Playoffs of the EuroLeague, Bitadze returned to Mega for the rest of the season.

 Indiana Pacers (2019–2023)

-On 20 April, he declared for the 2019 NBA draft, for which he was considered a possible lottery pick.
+On 20 April 2019, Bitadze declared for the 2019 NBA draft, for which he was considered a possible lottery pick.
 On 19 June, during media availability for the draft, Bitadze appeared in a viral photo that showed him being ignored by reporters, who instead surrounded Zion Williamson, the eventual first overall pick, in the background.
-A number of NBA players, including Dwyane Wade and Draymond Green, suggested him to use the photo as motivation.
-He was drafted by the Indiana Pacers with the 18th pick overall in the 2019 NBA Draft.
-On 15 July 2019, the Indiana Pacers announced that they had signed Bitadze.
+A number of NBA players, including Dwyane Wade and Draymond Green, suggested he use the photo as motivation.
+He was drafted by the Indiana Pacers with the 18th pick overall in the 2019 NBA draft.
+On 15 July 2019, the Pacers announced that they had signed Bitadze.
 On 28 October 2019, Bitadze made his NBA debut, coming off the bench in a 110–99 loss to the Cleveland Cavaliers with two points and a rebound.

-On 9 February 2023, Bitadze was waived by the Pacers.
+On 9 February 2023, Bitadze was waived by the Pacers after three-and-a-half seasons.

 Orlando Magic (2023–present)

-On February 13, 2023, Bitadze signed with the Orlando Magic.
+On 13 February 2023, Bitadze signed with the Orlando Magic.
+On 6 July 2024, he re-signed with the Magic.